Local explosions and extinction in continuous-state branching processes with logistic competition: A remark on the case without competition

 \section{A remark on the case without competition}

-We make a remark on Theorem \ref{theorem1} and Theorem \ref{theorem2} in the case without competition.
+We comment on Theorems~\ref{theorem1} and~\ref{theorem2} in the case without competition.
 Recall that $\infty$ in this case is absorbing when accessible.
-The Laplace transforms of the times of extinction and explosion are already easily accessible from the branching property, but we will see how to understand the role of Siegmund duality in the case $c=0$.
+The Laplace transforms of the times of extinction and explosion are easily derived from the branching property (and its consequences namely Equations~\eqref{cumulant} and~ \eqref{cumulantu}).
+We explain here the role of Siegmund duality in the case $c=0$.

 Recall that when there is no competition, Equation \eqref{cumulant} states that the Laplace dual process started at $x$ of the CSBP $(Y_t,t\geq 0)$ started at $z$ is the deterministic map $(u_t(x),t\geq 0)$ solution to \eqref{cumulantu}.
 Moreover, since $0$ and $\infty$ are both absorbing for $Y$, by letting $x$ go to $\infty$ and to $0$ in \eqref{cumulant}, we get